lk-learner/lk-learner/README.md

 - 👩‍ Pronouns ...
 She/her
 - ⚡ Fun fact ...
 Welcome to my coding playground.
 - 💪 Passionate on ... exploring and upskilling myself
-- 👀 I’m looking to ... collaborate with Data experts and cloud experts to upskill my knowledge.

 ### Tech Stack  ✔&nbsp;